 Being sent a letter of your son’s death in war must have been heartbreaking…

-I found this story especially interesting, as the fellow’s last name is a family name, Young.
+I found this story especially interesting, as the fellow’s last name is one of my family names.

 Interesting to me is the resemblance of the young man to a cousin of mine.

 A melted gas mask…